pytorch/xla/TROUBLESHOOTING.md

 tensor(100, device='xla:0')
 ```

-### Run Resnet With FakeDatta
+### Run Resnet With Fake Data
 ```
 git clone https://github.com/pytorch/xla.git
 python xla/test/test_train_mp_imagenet.py --fake_data
 ```
-If you can get the resnet to run it means the we can conclude that torch_xla is installed correctly.
+If you can get the resnet to run we can conclude that torch_xla is installed correctly.

 ## Performance Debugging